beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 This command will start your Kalix service and a companion Kalix Runtime as configured in [docker-compose.yml](./docker-compose.yml) file.

-The `email.confirmation.timeout` setting is used to configure the timer timeout to fire after 10 seconds.
-In other words, if the email is not confirmed within this time, it will be un-reserved The default value for this setting is 2 hours (see application.conf file).
-For demo purpose, it's convenient to set it to a few seconds, so that we don't have to wait.
+The `email.confirmation.timeout` setting is used to configure the timer to fire after 10 seconds.
+In other words, if the email is not confirmed within this time, it will be released.
+The default value for this setting is 2 hours (see the `src/resources/application.conf` file).
+For demo purposes, it's convenient to set it to a few seconds so we don't have to wait.

 ### create user identified by 001